Dental Implants in Austin TX

 The Importance Of Implant Treatment

 If you do not replace your tooth at all, you will have issues speaking and chewing due to tooth loss.
 In addition, your remaining teeth will start to shift toward the now-empty socket, which can cause issues with your tooth alignment.
 If you choose an alternative treatment like a partial denture or a bridge, you can restore your smile, but your jaw will continue to deteriorate and become weaker.
-That’s why we typically recommend dental implants to eligible Austin and Dallas TX candidates.
+That’s why we typically recommend dental implants to eligible Austin TX candidates.